 - run a small self-employed business, for example sole trader or partnership

 - have a turnover of £150,000 or less a year

 If you have more than one business, you must use cash basis for all your businesses.
 The combined turnover from your businesses must be less than £150,000.

 If you use cash basis and your business grows during the tax year

 You can stay in the scheme up to a total business turnover of £300,000 per year.
 Above that, you’ll need to use traditional accounting for your next tax return.

-Who can’t use the scheme
+Who cannot use the scheme